Skip to main content

 Source: UK Government’s High Value Council Tax Surcharge Guidance

-The high-value surcharge will only affect properties located in England, with homes in Wales and Northern Ireland not impacted.
+The HVCTS will only affect properties located in England; homes in Wales and Northern Ireland are not included.
 Social housing (council and housing association homes) will be exempt.

 These charges will rise each year with CPI inflation from 2029‑30 onwards.